roypm/roypm/README.md

-# Roy Piñol Molina - Desarrollador Web
+# Roy Piñol Molina - Web Developer

-¡Hola, soy Roy Piñol Molina, un apasionado desarrollador web con conocimientos en HTML, CSS, Python y SQL!
-Aunque aún no tengo experiencia laboral, estoy buscando activamente oportunidades para aplicar mis habilidades y seguir aprendiendo.
+Hello, I'm Roy Piñol Molina, a passionate web developer with knowledge in HTML, CSS, Python, and SQL!
+Although I don't have any work experience yet, I'm actively looking for opportunities to apply my skills and keep learning.

-## Sobre mí
+## About me

-Soy un desarrollador web autodidacta con un gran interés en la creación de sitios web modernos y funcionales.
-Me apasiona el proceso de convertir una idea en un producto digital y estoy constantemente buscando nuevas formas de mejorar mis habilidades y conocimientos.
+I'm a self-taught web developer with a great interest in creating modern and functional websites.
+I love the process of turning an idea into a digital product and I'm constantly looking for new ways to improve my skills and knowledge.

-## Habilidades
+## Skills

 - HTML
 - CSS